w2vy/FluxVault/README.md

 mkdir /tmp/node
 ./vault.py Node --port 39898 --vault localhost --dir /tmp/node quotes.txt readme.txt

-Where 39898 is TCP port that will be used and localhost is the Domain name (or IP) that the Vault resides and the files will be stored in ./temp/
+Where 39898 is TCP port that will be used and localhost is the Domain name (or IP) that the Vault resides and the files will be stored in /tmp/node

 This will come up as a server and always be availble to the Vault.
 If a connection comes in from a different address the connection will be rejected.

+This server will continue to run getting updates from the vault whenever it connects

-In the Vault enter the command:
+In a different shell start the Vault push with the command: (typically run from cron)

 ./vault.py Vault --port 39898 --ip 127.0.0.1 --dir files